 Beneficial Ownership Information Reporting

 In 2021, Congress passed the Corporate Transparency Act (CTA) on a bipartisan basis.
-In September of 2022, the Financial Crimes Enforcement Network (FinCEN) issued a final rule implementing the bipartisan Corporate Transparency Act’s (CTA) Beneficial Ownership Information (BOI) report.
+In September 2022, the Financial Crimes Enforcement Network (FinCEN) issued a final rule implementing the Corporate Transparency Act’s (CTA) Beneficial Ownership Information (BOI) report.
 Many companies are required to report information to FinCEN about the individuals who ultimately own or control them.
-The BOI Reporting will enhance the ability of government agencies to protect national security and financial systems from illicit use and help prevent drug traffickers, fraudsters, and other criminals from laundering or hiding money in the United States.
+The BOI reporting will enhance the ability of government agencies to protect national security and financial systems from illicit use and help prevent drug traffickers, fraudsters, and other criminals from laundering or hiding money in the United States.

 The rule outlines who is required to file a BOI report, the information that must be provided, the reporting process, the timeline for reporting, the definition of a beneficial owner and a company applicant, as well as the penalties for violating the BOI reporting rules under the CTA.

 The key components of the Corporate Transparency Act (CTA) Beneficial Ownership Information (BOI) reporting are listed below.
-For complete details on CTA’s BOI reporting requirements, visit the official website at https://fincen.gov/boi.
+For complete details on the CTA’s BOI reporting requirements, visit the official website at https://fincen.gov/boi.

 Beneficial Ownership Information Reporting